 Talk to your abortion provider about what will meet your specific cultural needs.

 You can go to your first abortion appointment on your own or bring your partner, a friend or whānau member.
-You will have the chance to talk to the nurse or doctor in private.
+You'll have the chance to talk to the nurse or doctor in private.
 This is so you can provide information in confidence.
-This also allows the nurse or doctor to confirm that the decision you are making is yours.
+This also allows the nurse or doctor to confirm that the decision you're making is yours.

-If you are having an early medical abortion, it is best to have a support person/tangata tautoko with you at home and access to a telephone and transport in case you need advice or help.
+If you're having an early medical abortion, have a support person/tangata tautoko with you at home.
+Also, have access to a telephone and transport in case you need advice or help.

-Normally with later medical abortion at a clinic, it is best if your support person/tangata tautoko is with you to support you through the procedure.
+With later medical abortion at a clinic, it helps to have your support person/tangata tautoko with you to support you through the procedure.

 Normally, for surgical abortion, your support person/tangata tautoko is not allowed to be present during the actual procedure.

-If you are having a later abortion procedure at a clinic you will not be able to drive for 24 hours after the procedure.
-You will need to arrange transport to and from your appointment.
+If you're having a later abortion procedure at a clinic you can't drive for 24 hours after the procedure.
+You'll need to arrange transport to and from your appointment.
 If you're having the procedure in a hospital or clinic outside your region, you might be able to get help with transport.
 Ask your abortion provider about this.

 What to expect during an abortion